cgie/dotfiles-1/docs/chef_solo_notes.md

 > twitter: @leopard_me

-Today we will talk about Chef and usage Chef Solo like a Pro.
 All example code you can find here: https://github.com/le0pard/chef-solo-example/tree/1.0

 ## What is Chef?